understandable-machine-intelligence-lab/Quantus/README.md

 ## Tutorials

 To get a more comprehensive view of the previous example, there is many types of analysis that can be done using Quantus.
-For example, we could use Quantus to verify to what extent the results - that Integrated Gradients "wins" over Saliency - are reproducible over different parameterisations of the metric e.g., by changing the amount of noise `perturb_radius` or the number of samples to iterate over `nr_samples`.
+For example, we could use Quantus to verify to what extent the results - that Integrated Gradients "wins" over Saliency - are reproducible over different parameterisations of the metric e.g., by changing the amount of noise `lower_bound` or the number of samples to iterate over `nr_samples`.
 With Quantus, we could further analyse if Integrated Gradients offers an improvement over Saliency also in other evaluation criteria such as faithfulness, randomisation and localisation.

 For more use cases, please see notebooks in `/tutorials` folder which includes examples such as